hollowdoor/dara/README.md

 Query a json object, and get limited results based on the query.
 An optional third argument can be used to control evaluation, and output.
 The third argument supports one property named `resultType`.
 Set `resultType` to `VALUE` to get a javascript value, or `PATH` to get a string representing the path to the queried value.

+If the `query` is bad then the result is `false`.
+If the query is successful an array of results is returned.

 See [jsonPath][jpath] for more about jsonPath queries.

 [jpath]: http://goessner.net/articles/JsonPath/ "Learn jsonPath"